Cong stages walkout from RS as govt refuses clarifications on Rajnath's statement on Tawang clash | Law-Order

 - India

-The Congress on Tuesday staged a walkout from the Rajya Sabha after it was denied permission to seek clarifications on Defence Minister Rajnath Singh's statement on the clash between Indian and Chinese troops in Tawang sector.
+MPs of the Congress and other opposition parties on Tuesday staged a walkout from the Rajya Sabha after they were denied permission to seek clarifications on Defence Minister Rajnath Singh's statement on the clash between Indian and Chinese troops in the Tawang sector in Arunachal Pradesh.

 Deputy Chairman Harivansh said since the matter was sensitive in nature, no clarifications would be allowed.
 He also cited several instances in the past when no clarifications were allowed in the House on sensitive issues.

-He said there was no point sitting inside the House if the government refuses to give any clarifications.

-He, however, said his party stood united with the armed forces.
-Indian and Chinese troops clashed along the Line of Actual Control (LAC) in Tawang sector of Arunachal Pradesh on December 9 and the face-off resulted in ''minor injuries to a few personnel from both sides'', the Indian Army said on Monday.

-The clash near Yangtse along the LAC in the sensitive sector took place last Friday amid the over 30-month border standoff between the two sides in eastern Ladakh.
-RJD MP Manoj Jha said the deputy chairman cited various precedents, but asked how one can forget the 1962 Parliament session when the Indo-China conflict was debated in the House.
+RJD MP Manoj Jha said the deputy chairman cited various precedents, but asked how one can forget the 1962 Parliament session when the India-China conflict was debated in the House.

 ''This government lives in brazen denial of the Indo-China conflict,'' Jha charged.